Are you ready to give your baby their first food? What baby food should I introduce first? Here’s what you need to remember when feeding your bubba.

 Because of this, the Health Promotion Board of Singapore (HPB) recommends giving your baby iron-fortified cereal, as well as foods naturally rich in iron, as some of his first foods.

-Making your baby’s food at home
+Making your baby’s first food at home

 If you are planning to make your baby’s food at home, keep the texture smooth and runny to help your baby enjoy the process of learning how to eat.